 - a.
-What reference materials can applicants and residents use to obtain information about the rules of occupancy of public housing (select all that apply)
+What reference materials can applicants and residents use to obtain information about the rules of occupancy of public housing (select all that apply) - The PHA-resident lease - The PHA's Admissions and (Continued) Occupancy policy b.
+How often must residents notify the PHA of changes in family composition? (select all that apply)

-- $\mathbb{X}$

-- The PHA-resident lease

-- The PHA's Admissions and (Continued) Occupancy policy

-- PHA briefing seminars or written materials
+PHA briefing seminars or written materials

-- Other source (list)
+Other source (list)